Ductal Carcinoma In Situ (DCIS)

 High Grade:

-• Comedo- There is a solid collection of cancer cells, with an area in the middle that is made up of dead cells (also called necrotic).
-The cancer cells build up quickly within the duct and some cells inside the tumor lose their blood supply, causing necrosis.
+• Comedo- There is a solid collection of cancer cells, with a space in the middle that is made up of dead cells (also called necrotic).
+The cancer cells build up quickly within the duct and some cells inside the tumor lose their blood source, causing necrosis.

 Hormone Status